userc68/conversion-lib/README.md

 there are 6 functions, fc, fk, cf, ck, kf, kc

 first letter is the starting value, second is the end value. they all have one parameter, the first letter of the function

+only reason this doesnt work in c is because of the namespace which is a c++ exclusive feature

 ```cpp